Skip to main content

 Family or personal violence

-You can apply to VCAT for compensation if:
+You can apply to Rental Dispute Resolution Victoria (RDRV) for compensation if:

-• Any of your belongings are damaged or stolen during an entry to your room or communal areas
+• Any of your belongings are damaged or stolen during an entry to your room or communal areas, or

 • The rooming house operator or agent has failed in their duty to make sure you have ‘quiet enjoyment’ of your room or communal areas

-Examples of this would be failing to give enough notice or warning about a sales inspection, or if a rooming house operator stays too long during an inspection.
+Examples of this would be the rooming house operator failing to give enough notice or warning about a sales inspection, or if they stay too long during an inspection.

 For more information, including how to apply for compensation, see our pages on your privacy while renting and claiming compensation.

-There are actions you can take, when the rooming house operator or their agent does not follow the rules about privacy and entry or access to your home.
-These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you) or applying to VCAT for a restraining order, compensation order or other type of order.
+There are actions you can take when the rooming house operator or their agent does not follow the rules about privacy and entry or access to your home.
+These include sending them a ‘notice of breach of duty’ (asking them to fix the problem and compensate you), applying to VCAT for a restraining order or other type of order, and applying to Rental Dispute Resolution Victoria (RDRV) for compensation.

 What action to take depends on what rules have been broken and your circumstances.